mbernier/bdfs_sheet/README.md

 Relevant Files:
 - modules/cache.py - roughly an abstract class
 - modules/caches/flat.py - a wrapper for accessing and getting data from a dict
-- modules/caches/nested.py - a list of flatCaches, pushes the parallel index/header data and manages accessing/writing it
+- modules/caches/nested.py - a list of Flat_Caches, pushes the parallel index/header data and manages accessing/writing it

 *logger*
 Wrapper for logging functionality, making it easier to pass information to the logger.